About CAEP Annual Reporting

 This set of data aligns with CAEP Annual Report Measure 4 (Initial and Advanced): Ability of completers to be hired in positions for which they have prepared.

 The ability of advanced program completers to be hired into positions aligned with their programs of study utilizes employment data from NCDPI.
 For advanced completers we track employment in NC public schools and, more specifically, employment in certain job roles.
-The exception are graduates from UNC-CH’s MEDX ECIFS (Early Childhood Intervention & Family Support) program.
+The exceptions are graduates from UNC-Chapel Hill’s MEDX ECIFS program.
 Many candidates return to the agency or private settings upon graduation and, therefore, are not present in NCDPI employment data.

-The employment table shows that a high number of MSA and MEdX ECIFS programs are employed by North Carolina Public Schools in their prepared licensure areas one year after program completion.
-Half of EDD Education leadership graduates served in principal or assistant principal role considered on the route to senior leadership.
+The employment table shows that 60% of 2019-20 of MSA and MEdX ECIFS programs are employed by North Carolina Public Schools in their prepared licensure areas one year after program completion in 2020-21.
+Half of EdD Education Leadership graduates served in principal or assistant principal roles which is considered on the route to senior leadership.
 These data do not track graduates who work in private schools, higher education institutions, or other sectors of educational institutions.

-As shown by the employment distribution maps, UNC-CH graduates serve various educator roles in 96 North Carolina Counties with a concentration in districts close to UNC-CH and large, metropolitan districts.
+As demonstrated by the employment distribution maps, UNC-Chapel Hill graduates serve various educator roles in 114 North Carolina districts with a concentration in Wake, Durham, Orange, and Chatham school districts.

 Graduates employed by NC Public Schools in Prepared Licensure Areas